VladislavMogorean/VladislavMogorean/README.md

 My name is Vladislav Mogorean 👋

 ✅ Who am I?
-A passionate front-end developer in progress.
+I am an active frontend developer.
 I love traveling and everything related to food and sport.